How Hard Is the DAT? A 2026 Difficulty Guide for Students

 Level of Detail

-The exam often tests deeper understanding, not just memorization.
-You need to apply concepts quickly and accurately.
+The DAT often tests conceptual understanding and application, not just memorization.
+You must recognize patterns and apply concepts quickly.

 New Three-Digit Scoring Scale